Mercy University: Notable alumni

-Alumni in the arts and media include Gabourey Sidibe, Academy Award-nominated actress; Olivia Peguero, contemporary landscape and botanical artist; Leopoldo Minaya, poet; Alicia Barney, a Colombian artist based in Cali who focuses her paintings and installation art on ecological questions and problems such as water pollution, deforestation and quality of life; Patricia Breslin, an American actress and philanthropist; Allys Dwyer, an American actress who became a college educator; Clarence Maclin, an American actor known for his role in Sing Sing; Claire Porter, American choreographer/comedian known for blending comedic monologues with dance movement; Mercedes Ruehl, American screen, stage, and television actress.
-She is the recipient of several accolades, including an Academy Award, a Golden Globe Award, a Tony Award, a Drama Desk Award, two Obie Awards, and two Outer Critics Circle Awards; Myra Turley, an American film and television actress; Angela Cascarano, Emmy award–winning TV news producer; Maria Mercader, an American journalist and news producer who worked for CBS News for over three decades.
-For her work producing a CBS feature report about computer spam, Mercader won a business Emmy Award in 2004; Sandra Uwiringiyimana, author; Joan Wolf, author of more than 15 historical novels; Camille Marchetta, a former London literary agent, is a novelist, television writer and producer best known for her work on 1980s prime time soap operas Dallas, Dynasty and Falcon Crest; and Dorothy Kilgallen, an American columnist, journalist, and television game show panelist.
+Alumni in the arts and media include Gabourey Sidibe, Academy Award-nominated actress; Mercedes Ruehl, American actress.
+She is the recipient of several accolades, including an Academy Award, a Golden Globe Award and a Tony Award; Angela Cascarano, Emmy award–winning TV news producer; Maria Mercader, an American journalist and news producer who won a business Emmy Award; Joan Wolf, author of more than 15 historical novels; and Camille Marchetta, novelist, television writer and producer best known for her work on 1980s prime time soap operas Dallas, Dynasty and Falcon Crest.

-Notable figures in the field of education include Paul Broadie, president of Housatonic Community College and Gateway Community College; Gregory Howard Williams, 27th President of the University of Cincinnati, and the 11th President of the City College of New York; Meisha Ross Porter, an American educator who served as the New York City Schools Chancellor; Anthony Mullen, 2009 National Teacher of the Year award winner; Madeleine Blais, an American journalist, author and professor in the University of Massachusetts Amherst's journalism department; Julia Ching, professor of religion, philosophy and East Asian studies at the University of Toronto.
-She taught at Columbia and Yale before joining the University of Toronto faculty; Regina Peruggi, an American educator, who was the President of Kingsborough Community College from 2005 to 2014.
+Notable figures in the field of education include Paul Broadie, president of Housatonic Community College and Gateway Community College; Gregory Howard Williams, 27th President of the University of Cincinnati, and the 11th President of the City College of New York; Meisha Ross Porter, an American educator who served as the New York City Schools Chancellor; Anthony Mullen, 2009 National Teacher of the Year award winner; Madeleine Blais, an American journalist, author and professor at the University of Massachusetts Amherst; Julia Ching, professor of religion, philosophy and East Asian studies at the University of Toronto; Regina Peruggi, an American educator, who was the President of Kingsborough Community College from 2005 to 2014.
 Prior to that, she was president of Marymount Manhattan College and led the Central Park Conservancy; Teresa P. Pica, Professor of Education at the University of Pennsylvania Graduate School of Education; Darlene Yee-Melichar, professor and coordinator of the gerontology program at San Francisco State University where she also serves as Director of Long-Term care Administration; Ada Maria Isasi-Diaz, Cuban-American theologian who served as professor emerita of ethics and theology at Drew University in Madison, New Jersey; and Rev. Dr. Victor Aloyo, President of Columbia Theological Seminary.